siberoloji/siberoloji.github.io/content/blog/2016-04-20-cyberspace-definition-and-actors.md

 # Definition of Cyberspace
 <!-- /wp:heading -->

   The Ministry of Transport, Maritime Affairs and Communications recently published the 2016-2019  <a href="http://www.udhb.gov.tr/doc/siberg/2016-2019guvenlik.pdf" target="_blank" rel="noreferrer noopener">National Cyber ​​Security Strategy document</a>.
 The Strategy Document includes the identified and strategically envisaged developments.
-This document defines “ <strong>Cyberspace</strong> : A digital environment consisting of information systems spread all over the world and space and the networks that connect them or independent information systems.”
+This document defines “ ***Cyberspace***  : A digital environment consisting of information systems spread all over the world and space and the networks that connect them or independent information systems.”

   In order to analyze this entire Cyberspace, it does not seem possible for us to proceed without revealing the actors in it.
 It is an absolute necessity to know the players in the game in order to identify our own weaknesses and strengths.
 So let's categorize the actors of this environment.